kccha75/fKdV/README.md

 Line Search uses pseudo arc-length continuation with parameter gamma for Delta = 0.
 Generates Keeler et al (2017) solutions originating from Solitary waves

-Not the cleanest code ... may get back to it someday to clean it up
+Not the cleanest code ... may get back to it someday to clean it up.
+Many unneccessary files and poor documentation ...